timetag/timetag.github.io/docs/python.rst

     Set it to False will start a new therad in the thread pool.
 In this case, you must turn on ``return_task`` so that the task descriptor will be returned immediately, and the analysis will continue running in the background.
 You can start many threads in the background and gather a list of task descriptors, with which you can aggregate the results from these threads later.

     .. note::
-        Multi-thread and single-thread mode are only describing how to run virtual instruments on the Clips.
-They should not affect analysis result.
-However, the way how the files is cut might affect the result.

         The parameter for enabling multi-thread mode is removed since version 0.6.6, when we switch to the Map-Reduce style of multi-threading.
 The new way of doing multi-threading is easier and more flexibile. ``eta.run`` works like Map, and ``eta.aggregrate`` works like Reduce.

         You can schedule your analysis from Script Panel in any way you want.
 As long as you keep the task descriptor, you will be able to retrieve the result in the end.